sudip-mondal-2002/HLD-copilot/README.md

 - **Real-time chat**: Users can have interactive conversations with the AI-powered GPT-3.5 model to discuss and refine the high-level designs.
 The AI responds to user queries and provides suggestions based on its training.

-## Deployment

-The HLD Copilot web application is deployed and accessible at the following link: [HLD Copilot](https://hld-copilot.azurewebsites.net/)

-Feel free to visit the deployment and start using HLD Copilot to generate high-level designs for your distributed microservices.

 ## Usage

 1. Access the HLD Copilot web application using the deployment link provided above.